MushroomApp/docs/privacy.md

 We may use the information provided to us to:
  - Contact you from time to time with critical user or service updates or other information important for our services, or for the support of the service you requested.
 We may contact you to ensure that the information we have in our records is still correct and to add additional information to complete your profile;
  - Help you find people you may know that are already using Popsy or who may be on your device PhoneBook so you can connect using Popsy and allow other Popsy users to connect with you.
- - Enhance your Popsy experience by sending invitations, notifications, SMS ,or other on your behalf to your PhoneBook contacts or others with whom you may have connections.
+ - Enhance your Popsy experience by sending invitations, notifications, SMS (text messages), or other on your behalf to your PhoneBook contacts or others with whom you may have connections.
  - Receive feedback from you and inquire about any features you would like to see in future products.
 We may also contact you to ask you about our products and also to inform you of upgrades, technical issues, promotions and new products that you may be interested in;
  - Send you marketing materials that we believe may be of interest to you;
  - Customize, measure and improve our services, content and advertising;